 Powers: Healing; Indestructible

-The Spinecarpet (LotFP-compatible stats) was made by a Knotsmen Bailiff as a gift to a son of his (a “Father” or “Weeping Knight; see Veins of the Earth p.74 ff.)
-All the bones are vertebrae taken from those that “owned” the Bailiff one thing or another.
-They were blacked in a fire during an unholy ritual that imbued them with magic.
+The Spinecarpet (LotFP-compatible stats) was made by a Knotsmen Bailiff as a gift to a son of his (a “Father” or “Weeping Knight”; see Veins of the Earth p.74 ff.)
+The carpet is made of vertebrae taken from those that “owned” the Bailiff one thing or another.
+They were blacked in a fire during an unholy ritual that imbued the item with magic.
 After that, the wiry black hair of the Bailiff´s wife has been cut and woven into strings so that the vertebrae could be lined up and knotted into a kind of carpet.
-Anybody who spends six hours lying on this carpet (a bothersome thing, as it is not comfortable to lie on and actually a pain to any knotsman) will heal twice as much as her or she would usually do.
+Anybody who spends six hours lying on this carpet (a most uncomfortable affair, as the carpet is not comfortable to lie on and actually a pain to any knotsman) will heal twice as much as her or she would usually do.
 But the Spinecarpet is also cursed: the Bailiff who made it will know where to find the person that rests on it (no matter who it is).
 If the location is known to the Bailiff in person, he knows exactly where the user is.
-If it is not, he will know the direction, relative distance and have a general idea and how the place looks like.
+If it is not, he will know the direction, relative distance and have a general idea and what the place is like.
 This way, the Bailiff wants to keep track of his son.
 As the item is cursed, the owner will prefer to use it over using any different item, so he or she will always want to rest on it when wounded.
 Resting on it makes sleep next to impossible, thereby the character will suffer from a (-1) penalty to all rolls on the next day.
-Well the curse may be dispelled, the Spinecarpet cannot be broken.
+While the curse may be dispelled, the Spinecarpet cannot be broken.